mattdelhey/mattdelhey.github.io/_posts/2014-3-20-lacan-zizek-belief.md

 into his thinking, so Zizek's 'How to Read Lacan' seemed like an appropriate place to being a conversation.
 Not quite true.
 The book would be better titled, as one reviews states, 'How to Read Zizek using Lacan'.
-Psychoanalysis, nonetheless, is as the forefront.
+Psychoanalysis, nonetheless, is at the forefront.

 This passage, taken from pg.
 29-31, is a particularly interesting application of PA theory.
 In it, cultural beliefs are unpacked in